xtendui/xtendui/src/gatsby/markdown/components/core/overlay/option-js.md

 ## Class

-You can customize the classnames used with the component.
+You can customize the class names used with the component.

 <div class="table-scroll">